CSRF

 In this guide, we described what is Cross Site Request Forgery (CSRF) and approaches for dealing with these attacks.
 We delved into one Gloo Gateway approach that directly uses an integrated Envoy filter.

-For more information, check out both the Envoy docs and Gloo docs.
+For more information, check out the Envoy docs.